sqgwang/sqgwang.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a Senior Research Assistant from [Human Communication, Learning, and Development Unit](https://web.edu.hku.hk/unit/human-communication-learning-and-development), the University of Hong Kong.
+Hi, I am a Post-doctoral Fellow from [Human Communication, Learning, and Development Unit](https://web.edu.hku.hk/unit/human-communication-learning-and-development), the University of Hong Kong.
 My research interest includes hearing cognitive science, tele-audiology, and speech perception in noise.

 My work and research
 ======